florianfranz/topo_chronia/docs/source/index.rst

 We are now able to calculate the oceanic volume (simplified as being the volume below elevation = 0m) and compare it with the current oceanic volume calculated using ETOPO 2022 data, which is used as a reference.
 This will inform us about the required sea-level increase (or decrease) needed to reach the reference volume.
+Click on "03 - Correct Water Load".

 This change in sea-level must then be accounted for, as the water load (added or removed) will impact the elevation.
 For this, click on "Correct Water Load".
 Once the water load is accounted for, the nodes layer will be updated with a new elevation value "Z_WLC".
 In our case, the corrected sea-level equals to 78m above present-day, and will be added to all nodes.

+The outputs are saved into a text file located in the output folder "water_load_correction_summary.txt"

-Finally, by clicking on "Interpolate Final Raster", a final raster will be created using the same method as before (QGIS TIN), based on the water load corrected elevation, with filling of no-data pixels.
+Finally, by clicking on "04 - Interpolate Final Raster", a final raster will be created using the same method as before (QGIS TIN), based on the water load corrected elevation, with filling of no-data pixels.

 .. image:: _static/int_raster_map_2.png
    :alt: Description of the image
    :width: 700px
    :align: center

+Final checks are done to test whether or not the applied corrections to the final raster worked, by calculating the final volume of oceans under the z=0m.
+Final outputs are saved into a text file located in the output folder "water_load_correction_summary_f.txt"

+**NB:**: If you want to perform all steps in one go, you just need to click on "Directly Process All Steps" green button.

 Contributing
 ============